What Is Financial Aid and How Does It Work?

 Many students end up with a financial aid package that covers a large enough portion of their educational expenses that going to school becomes financially manageable for them.
 Low-income students often qualify for a mix of federal grants and loans (and sometimes partial scholarships).
 Other students may have to rely solely on a mix of federal and private loans, small merit-based scholarships, and work-study options.

 In most cases, a financial aid reward can only be used to offset the costs of education-related expenses such as tuition, school fees, on-campus room and board, books, supplies, and transportation to and from school.
 However, if you receive a financial aid refund, then you can also use those funds for various other personal living expenses.

 So it's possible to pay for most of your education with financial aid.
 But you might be limited in the amount of student aid that you can receive, especially if you choose an expensive school or already generate a significant income.
-Plus, the federal government and many private lenders will only allow you to borrow up to a certain amount.
+Plus, the federal government and many private lenders will only let you borrow up to a certain amount.
 It might be up to you to find other ways to cover the cost of whatever portion is left over.

 Do You Have to Pay Back Financial Aid?
 (Is Financial Aid a Loan?)